everscale-org/docs/src/develop/recipes/backend-integration.md

 ---
 sidebar_position: 4
-description: Integrate EVER ito your backend
+description: Integrate EVER into your backend
 ---

 # Add EVER to your backend